 The main concern of employers is their data security when their employees are working remotely.
 Employees should follow the organization’s data security policies, ensuring that their data is not exposed to third parties.

-Sometimes, employees might use the public network and work from cafes, coffee shops, or even the library.
+Sometimes, employees might use the public network and work from cafes, coffee shops, or libraries.
 While using public networks, employees should connect with Virtual Private Network (VPN).

 You should provide your remote team with VPN so that they can connect to any network without any fear.

-VPN ensures secure communication, sharing files without fear of getting exposed.
-It secures passwords, sensitive data and protects such data from third parties.
+VPN ensures secure communication and sharing of files without fear of getting exposed.
+It secures passwords and sensitive data and protects such data from third parties.

 It would be best if you determined the following criteria: